apache/metron/Upgrading.md

 messages still meet their expectations and adjust downstream configurations (i.e. ElasticSearch template) accordingly.

-*Note:* Previously the samples for the test contained a full syslog line (including syslog header).
-This did and will continue to create a broken "domain" field in the parsed message.
+*Note:* Previously, the samples for the test contained a full syslog line (including syslog header).
+This did - and will continue to - create a broken "domain" field in the parsed message.
 It is recommended to only feed the syslog message part to the parser for now.

 ## 0.4.1 to 0.4.2